OmegaPointZero/Chatter/README.md

 + Customer facing side
   + When customers visit, server adds customers to count of connected customers
-  + Let customer select category  of service needed (or 'other' to be connected to next general agent)
   + Create a queue of waiting customers, by category
     + Keep track of agents in each category, when agent becomes available, connect customer that's waited longest to the agent
   + A customer's place in line is kept track of, and shown to the customer, updated in real time with websockets